What is evaluation?

 provide a professional service to learners and others

-ensure the teaching, learning and assessment process is fair to all
+ensure the teaching, learning, assessment and quality assurance process is fair to all

 meet organisational and regulatory requirements